nirajan-khatiwada/quick-reference/content/raw/raw.md

 Python and C++ behave differently in this case.

 **In Python:**
-The `__init__` method first sets the value of `name` to "rame".
-When we call `display_b()`, the first line `self.display()` calls the display function.
-The function references the function from class A, but the variable `name` references the variable from class B because Python first looks for the variable in the current class.
-If not found, it looks in the base class.
-So when we call the display function, it prints "name is rame from a".
-The next line prints "name is rame from b".
+ When we call `display_b()`, it first checks if the function is available in class B. Since it's found in class B, it executes that function.
+The first line `self.display()` then it again checks for the display function in class B first.
+If not found, it looks in class A .
+Since it's not found in class B, it finds and executes the function from class A. While executing the function from class A, Inside the display function, it need variable `name`, so it first looks for the variable in class B. If not found, it looks in class A. Here, it finds the variable `name` in class B and uses that value.
+So when we call the display function, it prints "name is rame from b".

-When changing the name through `change_name_b()`, the first line `self.name = new_name + ' added in b'` changes the value of `name` in class B. The next line `self.change_name(new_name)` calls the `change_name` function of class A. While executing this function, it looks for the variable `name` in class B first.
-If not found, it looks in class A. Here it finds the variable `name` in class B and changes its value to "newname added in a".
+ The next line `print("name is", self.name, "from b")` is in a function of class B, so it uses the variable from class B.

 **In C++:**
 When we call `display_a()`, it first checks if the function is available in class B. Since it's found in class B, it executes that function.
 The first line calls `display()`, which searches for the display function in class B first.
 If not found, it looks in class A and finds it there, executing the class A function.
 While executing the function from class A, it uses the variable from class A, not from class B as in Python.